 Using GitHub artifacts in pipelines

-We will need either an existing or a new pipeline that we want to be triggered on changes to GitHub artifacts.
+You’ll need either an existing or a new pipeline that you want to be triggered on changes to GitHub artifacts.
 If you do not have a pipeline, create one as shown below.

 Configure the GitHub trigger